csmanea/testing-workshops/oci-ignite-workshop/create-compute/create-compute.md

     ![](images/ssh.png)

-You have completed this lab.
-You may now **proceed to the next lab**.
+_Congratulations!
+You have successfully completed the lab._

 ## Acknowledgements